andre-st/dotfiles/README.md

 in a youth club (C64, NES).
 Then there was a decade long PC-only phase without any games.

-Couple of better titles that I remember (apparently liked adventures and platformers in particular):
+Couple of better titles that I played (apparently liked adventures and platformers in particular):

 | Platform / Time | 1990s | 2000s | 2010s | 2020s _and Future_
 |-----------------|-------|-------|-------|-------